Bow Hunting in South Dakota

-Day one of vacation was pretty much torture.
 So, why would someone subject themselves to this "torture".
-That's what I was asking myself last Monday when I started by yearly pilgrimage to the tree stand.
+That's what I ask myself every year when I start my pilgrimage to the tree stand.

-You see, bowhunting has been a big part of my life for the past 15 years.
-If you bowhunt, or know someone who does, you know how obsessed they can get with getting out and getting up.
+Bow hunting has been a big part of my life for the past 20 years.
+If you bow hunt, or know someone who does, you know how obsessed they can get with getting out and getting up.

-If you bowhunt you know what I'm talking about.
-From the walk in on a dark cloudy morning to accidentally “bumping deer” and getting “blown at”.
-From tedious hours to minutes that seem like hours.
-For all it's frustrations, bow hunting, for some reason makes things right and keeps things right with me.
+If you bow hunt, you know what I'm talking about.
+From the walk to the stand on a dark cloudy morning, accidentally bumping deer, getting blown at, to the tedious minutes that can seem like hours.
+For all it's frustrations, bow hunting, for some reason makes everything right for me.

-Back to day one.
-Every year I tell myself I'm going to do a day in the stand.
+Every year I tell myself I'm going to do a complete day in the stand.
 Up in the dark, down in the dark.
 All day in about 2 1/2 square feet.
 You don't get down for anything.
 By anything, I mean you better have that taken care of for the day before you get there.

 Where I was hunting was down enough in a hole and out of cell phone range that you can't call, text or surf.
 If you didn't bring it in you don't have it and you can't go get it.
 It's you and the deer and the squirrels and the coyotes and the ducks in the creek and the beaver who comes out for breakfast just after the break of dawn.
 It's watching loads of turkeys fly down in the morning and back to bed in the evening.
 Oh, and did I say no radio?
 No twitter?
 No Facebook?
 The whole world comes to a screeching halt.
 But really, that's why I do it.

-Someone once said the only time we can truly find out something new about ourselves is when we enter into the classroom of silence.
+I once read that, the only time we truly find out something new about ourselves is when we enter into the classroom of silence.
 Believe me, when you go bow hunting you get to experience the real classroom!

 So why do I sit there?
-Why do other people that bowhunt do this?
+Why do other people who bow hunt do this?

-The world is a crazy place.
-When you're out, when you're up, in a tree after a day or so the world slows down and the world starts to make sense again.
+The world is crazy.
+When you're out and when you're up in a tree after a day or so the world slows down and the world starts to make sense again.